generaxion/axio-starter/README.md

 2. Run `gulp watch` to activate build process in background.
 You'll get development proxy at http://localhost:3000 where changes to code will be updated automatically to browser (no need to reload).
 3. To quit press `ctrl` + `c`

 **Protip**: You can also run just `gulp` to build all the resources or just some resources with `gulp styles` or `gulp scripts`.
-Want to start the watch task but not open the Browsersync?
+Want to start the watch task but not open the Browsersync in browser?
 Start watch with quiet mode `qulp watch -q`.

 ## 3. Components

-Components are independent components that can be used in many contexts (forms, menu, teaser etc).
-Styles of components should be in `/assets/styles/elements` and named as `_component-name.scss` and will be compiled to `dist/styles/main.css`.

-**But why?** WordPress doesn't offer by default a way to make partials where you can pass arguments.
-This becomes a problem when same partials are used with various contexts and with multiple variations.
-You can of course make functions but it easily leads you having some partials as functions and others as template-parts.
-This component structure makes it possible to have partials with and without arguments in a way that is easy to use from project to project.
+Components are the first unique building blocks of this theme.
+They are an evolution of WordPress's `get_template_part()` function that aim to fix underlying issues of that function:

+1. **Arguments**: Template parts had no legitimate way to pass arguments (until WP 5.5.0).
+2. **Returning and echoing**: All components can be either echoed or HTML markup can be returned.
+3. **Validation**: Template part concept won't encourage to validate arguments early and end up with highly nested if checks for the code.
+In components you can exit early and have separated backend and frontend functions to gather and sanitize data.
+4. **Context free**: You can create components to be used in blocks, templates and inside other components.
+It's up to you how context aware/independent components you want to build.

 ### 3.1 Component.php

-Abstract Class Component that keeps in the structure and required functionality for each component.
-Every component should inherit this class.
+Components get their power from abstract class Component that keeps in the structure and required functionality for each component.
+Every component inherits from this class.

 ### 3.2 Using components